pagkly/Zed/Investopedia3/Nonperforming Loan – NPL.md

 ## How a Nonperforming Loan Works

-A nonperforming loan (NPL) is considered in [default](https://www.investopedia.com/terms/d/default2.asp) or close to default.
+A nonperforming loan (NPL) is considered in [[default]](https://www.investopedia.com/terms/d/default2.asp) or close to default.
 Once a loan is nonperforming, the odds the debtor will repay it in full are substantially lower.
-If the debtor resumes payments again on an NPL, it becomes a [reperforming loan](https://www.investopedia.com/terms/r/reperforming-loan.asp), even if the debtor has not caught up on all the missed payments.
+If the debtor resumes payments again on an NPL, it becomes a [[reperforming loan]](https://www.investopedia.com/terms/r/reperforming-loan.asp), even if the debtor has not caught up on all the missed payments.

 In banking, commercial loans are considered nonperforming if the debtor has made zero payments of interest or principal within 90 days, or is 90 days past due.
 For a consumer loan, 180 days past due classifies it as an NPL.